Kobeyond/Codes-for-Machine-Learning/PCA/README.md

 ## Data Reconstructing

-Suppose that we have reduce the dimensions of dataset `X` to K-dimensional, by using `X'= X·V`, while V is a d*K matrix consists of K d-dimensional vectors.
+Suppose that we have converted the dimension of dataset `X` to K-dimensional by using `X'= X·V`, while V is a d*K matrix consists of K d-dimensional vectors.
 We can reconstruct an approximate dataset by simply applying `X_appro = X'·V^T`:

 <img width='500' height='375' src="https://github.com/Kobeyond/Codes-for-Machine-Learning/blob/master/PCA/data/PCA_model.png"/>

 (The blue spots above are original dataset, and the red spots are reconstructed dataset when K=1).

 Tip: If K equals N(orginal number of features), then the reconstructed dataset will be exactly the same as original dataset.
-The certification process is as follows:
+The only change to the dataset is that the originally tilted data is now rotated to align with the axises.The certification process is as follows:

 Suppose matrix C is the covariance matrix of dataset X, then C is a real-symmetric matrix.